Niujiao Settlement

 牛角聚落

-A Simple and Beautiful Fishing Village by the Mountains and Sea Nangan Island in Matsu is shaped like a rhinoceros, with the Niugang settlement located at the northeast corner of Nangan, resembling the horn of a rhinoceros, which is how it got its name.
-The Niugang settlement, built against the mountain wall, was once the largest fishing village in Matsu before the 1960s due to its location at the confluence of north and south ocean currents, making fishing prosperous.
-The adjacent waters were teeming with fish, and the ocean was dotted with fishing sails, often accommodating over 200 boats.
-During its peak, many flower rock stamp houses were established, leading it to develop into the most populous settlement on the island.
-However, as fishery resources dwindled and administrative units relocated, the settlement gradually declined and was renamed "Fuxing Village" in the 1970s.
-Starting in 1998, a group of local visionaries initiated the "Long Stay Niugang" community movement to preserve the Niugang settlement and revitalize old houses.
-With an initial vision of "Art and Cultural Life, New Image of Old Houses," they renovated the old buildings and reused idle spaces by hosting various cultural activities, thereby revitalizing traditional spaces and architecture and reshaping community values.
-The idle old houses transformed into cafes, guesthouses, and restaurants have become great places for relaxation and nostalgia.
-The Niugang Trail in the Niugang settlement, constructed with stones, is located to the left side of the Niugang Harbor entrance and is an excellent spot to enjoy the stunning sea and sky views of Niugang Harbor.
-The trail winds along the coastline, with a total length of...
+A rustic and beautiful fishing village by the mountains and sea, Nangan Island of Matsu is shaped like a rhinoceros.
+The Niugang Settlement is located at the northeast corner of Nangan, resembling a rhinoceros horn, which is how it got its name.
+Built against the mountainside, Niugang Settlement was once the largest fishing village in Matsu before the 1960s, thriving due to its location at the confluence of northern and southern ocean currents, leading to abundant fishing resources in nearby waters.
+The sea was filled with fishing sails, often accommodating over 200 boats, and during its prosperous period, many flower stone stamp factories were established, making it the most populated settlement on the island.
+However, with the depletion of fishery resources and the relocation of administrative units, it gradually declined and was renamed "Fuxing Village" in the 1970s.
+Since 1998, a group of local knowledgeable individuals initiated a community movement aimed at preserving the "Changzhou Niugang" settlement and revitalizing old houses.
+Starting from the initial vision of "cultural life and new images of old houses," they renovated the old buildings, utilized idle spaces, and held various cultural and artistic activities, revitalizing traditional spaces and architecture, which reshaped the community's value.
+Today, these idle old houses transformed into cafes, guesthouses, and restaurants have become great places for leisure and nostalgia.
+The Niugang Trail in the Niugang Settlement is made of stones and is located on the left side of the Niugang Ao entrance, serving as a perfect spot to appreciate the beautiful scenery of Niugang Harbor blending with the sky and sea.
+The trail meanders along the coast, with a total length of...

-Address:Niujiao Settlement, Nangan Township, Matsu County
+Address:Niu-Jiao Settlement, Nangan Township, Lienchiang County

-Niu Jiao Settlement Introduction
+Niujiao Settlement Introduction

-A Simple and Beautiful Fishing Village by the Mountains and Sea Nangan Island in Matsu has a shape resembling a rhinoceros, with the Niugao Settlement located at the northeastern tip of the island, shaped like a rhinoceros horn, which is how it got its name.
-The Niugao Settlement, built against the mountain wall, was once the largest fishing village in Matsu before the 1960s due to its location at the confluence of the north and south ocean currents, leading to a prosperous fishing industry.
-The adjacent seas were teeming with fish, and the harbor was often filled with over 200 fishing boats.
-During its peak, many bungalows for Yaogang Stone seals were established, making it the most populated settlement on the island.
-However, as fishing resources depleted and administrative units relocated, it gradually declined and was renamed "Fuxing Village" in the 1970s.
-Since 1998, a group of local visionaries initiated the "Long Stay Niugao" community movement to preserve the settlement and rejuvenate old houses, commencing with the initial vision of "Art, Culture, and New Life."
-They renovated the old houses, repurposed unused spaces, and organized various cultural activities to revitalize traditional spaces and buildings, reshaping community values.
-Many of the now-transformed old houses, which became cafés, guesthouses, and restaurants, have turned into pleasant spots for leisure and nostalgia.
-The Niugao Trail in Niugao Settlement The stone-paved Niugao Trail is located to the left of Niugao Harbor and is an excellent spot to enjoy the stunning views of the harbor and the sea.
-The trail winds along the coastline and is about 300 meters long, with its entrance located behind the Wuling Temple.
-There’s a two-story barrack with a camouflage exterior that features an observation platform where, from a height, you might catch a glimpse of Beigan Island!
+A simple and beautiful fishing village by the mountains and sea, Nangan Island in Matsu is shaped like a rhinoceros.
+The Niujiao settlement is located at the northeastern corner of Nangan, shaped similar to a rhinoceros horn, thus its name.
+Built against the mountainside, the Niujiao settlement thrived before the 1960s due to its location at the confluence of north and south ocean currents, becoming the largest fishing village in Matsu.
+The nearby waters were abundant with fish, and the sea was often filled with over 200 fishing boats.
+During its prosperous period, many houses were built from Huagang stone, making it the most populated settlement on the island.
+However, as fishing resources dwindled and administrative units relocated, the settlement gradually declined and was renamed "Fuxing Village" in the 1970s.
+Since 1998, a group of local visionaries initiated a community movement for the preservation of the Niujiao settlement and the revival of old houses, starting with the vision of "Art and Culture Life, New Life for Old Houses."
+They renovated old houses, repurposed idle spaces, and organized various art and cultural activities to revitalize traditional spaces and buildings, reshaping the community’s value.
+The old houses transformed into cafes, guesthouses, and restaurants have become great places for leisure and nostalgia.
+The Niujiao Trail within the Niujiao settlement is made of stone and is located on the left side of Niujiao Bay.
+It’s a great spot to enjoy the beautiful scenery of the sea and sky at Niujiao Harbor.
+The trail meanders along the coastline and is approximately 300 meters long, with its entrance located behind the Wuling Temple.
+The camouflaged two-story barracks have an observation platform on top, offering a chance to view Beigan Island in the distance!

 Recommended Hotel Bookings